Measured asymptotic expanders and rigidity for Roe algebras: Preliminaries

 \begin{defn} Let $X$ be a metric space with bounded geometry.
 We say that \emph{all sparse subspaces of $X$ yield only compact ghost projections in their Roe algebras} if for any sparse subspace $X'\subseteq X$, all ghost projections in $C^*(X') $ are compact. \end{defn}

-\begin{thm}[{\cite[Theorem 1.3]{rigidity_CBC}}] Let $X$ and $Y$ be metric spaces with bounded geometry.
+\begin{thm}[{\cite[Theorem 1.3]{rigidity_CBC}}]\footnote{We also refer the reader to \cite[Corollary 1.3]{BragaFarah19}.} Let $X$ and $Y$ be metric spaces with bounded geometry.
 If all sparse subspaces of $Y$ yield only compact ghost projections in their Roe algebras, then the following are equivalent: \begin{enumerate} \item $X$ is coarsely equivalent to $Y$; \item $C^*_u(X)$ is stably $\ast$-isomorphic to $C^*_u(Y)$; \item $C^*_s(X)$ is $\ast$-isomorphic to $C^*_s(Y)$; \item $UC^*(X)$ is $\ast$-isomorphic to $UC^*(Y)$; \item $C^*(X)$ is $\ast$-isomorphic to $C^*(Y)$. \end{enumerate} \end{thm} As shown in \cite[Theorem~5.3]{rigidity_CBC}, all sparse subspaces of a metric space $Y$ yield only compact ghost projections in their Roe algebras if $Y$ satisfies various forms of the Baum-Connes conjecture.
 In particular, rigidity holds for those spaces.